18F/identity-idp/README.md

 #### Using Docker Locally

 1. Download, install, and launch [Docker](https://www.docker.com/products/docker-desktop).
-You should probably bump the memory resources in Docker above the defaults to avoid timeouts.
-4GB works for me.
+You should probably bump the memory resources in Docker above the defaults to avoid timeouts. ~4~ 8 GB works well for me.

 1. Build the Docker containers: `docker-compose build`

+1. Start the Docker containers `docker-compose up`

 1. Run `make docker_setup` to copy configuration files and bootstrap the database.

-1. Start the Docker containers `docker-compose up`

 Please note that the `docker_setup` script will destroy and re-create configuration files that were previously symlinked.
 See the script source for more info.